Dyalog/APLCourse/docs/Workspaces.md

       ]peek -?
 ```

-!!!
-Warning "Version Warning"
-	]WS.Peek is not available in Dyalog version 12.1

 ## How big is a workspace?
 The data and code in the active workspace is limited to the maximum workspace size, or **MAXWS** (*maks-wuss*).
 The size of a **.dws workspace file** is usually much smaller than this.